DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Methods

 In the case of the highest location order, the interference is canceled from all other users by the SIC process.
 Therefore, the user's achievable rate at the highest location order (i.e., \( i=1\)) is given by

-\section{Power Allocation Problem Formulation}
+\subsection{Power Allocation Problem Formulation}

-In this section, we formulate a power allocation problem of the proposed system model for a highly dense indoor environment.
+In this subsection, we formulate the power allocation problem of the proposed system model for a highly dense indoor environment.
 The objective is to maximize the average sum rate of the users that are grouped and ordered according to NOMA principles, utilizing the location-based information provided by the MIMO-LiDAL system.
 Accordingly, the optimal power allocation problem of the proposed LiDAL-based RLNC-NOMA system can be given by

 s.t.